artefactual-labs/enduro/docs/user-manual.md

   purpose.
 - Once your transfers are in place, you will be telling Enduro where to look for them to start the import process.
-You will be directing Enduro to look in a given parent directory, and when it does it will import all of the top-level subdirectories in that parent directory.
+You will be directing Enduro to look in a given parent directory, and it will import the entries at the selected depth in that parent directory.
 - For example, if you create a top-level directory called *EnduroTests*, and place subdirectories called *Nature*, *Household items* and *Buildings* inside it, Enduro will consider each of those subdirectories to be transfers (regardless of the directory structure within those subdirectories).
+- A transfer can be a directory or a non-hidden file such as a `.zip` file.
+For example, a batch directory can contain both `Nature/` and `Buildings.zip`.
+  Enduro does not inspect zip contents while discovering the batch; the selected Archivematica transfer type controls how Archivematica processes the zip.
+- The batch depth setting controls which level Enduro scans.
+Depth `0` means direct children of the batch path.
+Depth `1` means one level below that, and so on.
+Only entries at that depth are submitted as transfers.

 ![EnduroTests](./assets/sample-hierarchy.png)